 Off we went!
 The destination ended up being Castle Combe Manor, which is my dream wedding venue (and, sadly, way out of our budget).

-The above photo is actually one from my very first ever trip to England in 2007!
+I visited Castle Combe on my very first ever trip to England in 2007!
 It’s the type of place where rich people land their helicopters out front and pop in for tea.
-That actually happened once, when we were inside.

 Our meal was amazing, but I’m getting ahead of myself.
 We started with a cocktail in the bar.
 I had a cosmo and Chris had a mojito (surprise, surprise).